 Tomato sauce (I’m talking about sauce, not ketchup here) is really cheap and easy to make and there are lots of ways to do it.
-I make it in bulk to freeze in portions (as pictured) in the following way:
+I make it in bulk to freeze in portions in the following way:

 A medium sized onion

 A medium sized clove of garlic

 1 tablespoon of yeast extract

 Herbs to taste e.g. thyme, rosemary, oregano, lemon balm, bay leaves (could have a mix or just choose one flavour)

 - Fry a medium sized chopped up onion and a clove of garlic in a saucepan with a little butter or cold pressed extra virgin olive oil for around 5 to 10 minutes.
 You could also avoid fat and just use water.